mindspore-ai/docs/docs/mindformers/docs/source_en/function/dataset.md

 > In addition to the above configurations, all parameters from the [datasets.load_dataset](https://huggingface.co/docs/datasets/loading) interface are supported with the same meanings and functions.

 When packing is configured, the dataset returns an `actual_seq_len` column.
-For more information, refer to the `actual_seq_qlen` and `ctual_seq_kvlen` parameter descriptions in the [documentation](https://www.hiascend.com/document/detail/zh/Pytorch/600/ptmoddevg/trainingmigrguide/performance_tuning_0027.html).
+For more information, refer to the `actual_seq_qlen` and `actual_seq_kvlen` parameter descriptions in the [documentation](https://www.hiascend.com/document/detail/zh/Pytorch/600/ptmoddevg/trainingmigrguide/performance_tuning_0027.html).

 ### Feature Introduction